tbyerly/agility2018-dhd/docs/class3/module2/lab3.rst

 |image54|

-- Select the filter type to **Virtual Server (DoS protected)** and **Server15** and view how various thresholds are dynamically adjusted based on the stress.
+- Select the filter type to **Protected Object** and then Select the Virtual Server **Server15** and view how various thresholds are dynamically adjusted based on the stress.
 But all the blocking is still being handled by the device-dos.

 - Terminate the attack in the Attacker CLI with Ctrl+C.